enzomendez315/Lox-Cpp/README.md

 ```

 # Implementation
+The instructions generated are stored in a dynamic array since we don't know how big the array needs to be before compiling a chunk.
+This dynamic array is grown or shrunk by the function `reallocate`, which changes the size of an allocation and allocates more memory or frees it if necessary.

 ## Scanner
 The first step in any interpreter (or compiler) is scanning.
 A scanner takes in raw source code as a stream of characters and groups them into a series of chunks called tokens.
 Tokens are recognized characters in programming languages like `(` or `;`, numbers, string literals, and identifiers.
 Tokens make up the language's grammar and they are what the scanner will feed into the parser.